Category: Information

 (October 18, 25 and November 1 include a matinee)

-The annual holiday show for children is “Cinderella” adapted by local playwright, the late Vic Hyde.
+The annual holiday show for children is “Pinocchio” adapted by local playwright, the late Vic Hyde.

 This one-hour production, in the style of an English pantomime, includes music, dancing, corny jokes, and lots of audience participation.
 It’s a modern twist on the classic tale and the perfect way to introduce the young (and young at heart) to the magic of live theatre.